-Ian Ohnstad gains prestigious RASE award - Congratulations to Ian Ohnstad, Milking Technology Specialist with The Dairy Group who was recently awarded an Associate of The Royal Agricultural Society at a reception at the ly awarded an Associate of The Royal Agricultural Society at a reception at the House of Lords.
+lan Ohnstad gains prestigious RASE award - Congratulations to Ian Ohnstad, Milking Technology Specialist with The Dairy Group who was recently awarded an Associate of The Royal Agricultural Society at a reception at the

+House of Lords.
 The award was in recognition of his distinguished achievement in the agricultural industry.